 The surname Bookbinder was first found in Schleswig-Holstein, where the name could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, each group seeking power and status in an ever-changing territorial profile.
 The Buchwald family of this northern region were found in Mecklenburg, West Prussia, Silesia, and their landed property varied greatly in size; they lost and gained territory in numerous feuds with the city of Luebeck and the ruling Counts of Holstein.

-Important Dates for the Bookbinder family
+Early History of the Bookbinder family

 This web page shows only a small excerpt of our Bookbinder research.
 Another 120 words (9 lines of text) covering the years 1309 and 1675 are included under the topic Early Bookbinder History in all our PDF Extended History products and printed products wherever possible.